survos-sites/pwa-last-stack/README.md

 SymfonyCasts LAST stack app, as a PWA.

-Also, random planets doesn's makes sense, as it can create duplicates.
+Also, random planets doesn't make sense, as it can create duplicates.
 Instead, use [real planet data](https://raw.githubusercontent.com/Lazzaro83/Solar-System/master/planets.json)

 @todo: add some authentication so that edit/delete buttons aren't public.